Top 10 summer activities that are dangerous to your hearing

 Nothing beats putting the top down and taking the convertible out for a spin on the first sunny day of the season.
 But the wind, the roaring of the engine and noise of other vehicles can put a damper on your drive when you find yourself experiencing tinnitus (ringing or buzzing in the ears) or other symptoms of hearing damage.
 While it is not safe to wear earplugs while driving, you may be permitted to wear hear-through ear protection if your state's laws allow.
 If not, try putting the windows up to reduce some of the noise.

 With warm weather upon us, those who enjoy target shooting will once again be lured outdoors to partake in their favorite sport.
-It is estimated that as many as 40 million Americans participate in target shooting each year.
+It is estimated that as many as 40 million Americans participate in target shooting each year, putting themselves at risk of developing "shooter's ear."
 Almost all firearms create noise that is above 140 dB, enough to cause immediate hearing damage, and even the smaller caliber firearms are above 120 dB.
 Always wear earplugs when shooting, and if possible, double up and wear earmuffs as well.

 From Memorial Day to Labor Day in the U.S., elaborate fireworks displays reign supreme.
 Most fireworks have sound upwards of 125 dB, which is loud enough to damage hearing.
 In addition to wearing earplugs yourself, protect your child’s hearing too.
 The noise levels of fireworks displays make them unsafe for babies and toddlers, but if you must bring them to a display, cover their ears with inexpensive lightweight foam-filled ear cups or Baby Banz.
 Earplugs are best for older children.